Lab Reagents

 Human IgG antibody Laboratories manufactures the influenza a h1n1 neuraminidase (na): influenza n1 antibody reagents distributed by Genprice.
 The Influenza A H1N1 Neuraminidase (Na): Influenza N1 Antibody reagent is RUO (Research Use Only) to test human serum or cell culture lab samples.
 To purchase these products, for the MSDS, Data Sheet, protocol, storage conditions/temperature or for the concentration, please contact influenza Antibody.
 Other Influenza products are available in stock.
 Specificity: Influenza Category: A Group: H1N1 Neuraminidase

-Influenza A H1N1 Virions Antibody |
+Influenza-A H1N1 Antibody |

 Abbexa |